Susan Gabbard – JBS International

 Amber Horning- CUNY’s Graduate Center/John Jay College of Criminal Justice

 Amber Horning is a PhD candidate at CUNY’s Graduate Center/John Jay College of Criminal Justice.
 She led the “New York Pimp Study,” where she and collaborator Sara Jordenö at Valand Academy, University of Gothenburg, interviewed 85 pimps in situ in Harlem housing projects.
 This is one of the most comprehensive studies on pimps and how they represent their labor in the United States.
 She has published widely about the commercial sex market and she is co-authoring a book with Anthony Marcus called Street Teens and Moral Entrepreneurs: Ethnographies of Sex and Commerce.
-She is starting an edited volume, which is co-edited with Chris Thomas and Anthony Marcus, called Pimps: Hustlers, friends and other third parties in the age of anti-trafficking.
+She is starting an edited volume, which is co-edited with Anthony Marcus, called Pimps: Hustlers, friends and other third parties in the age of anti-trafficking.

 Jeremy Horowitz – University of California-San Diego

 Jeremy Horowitz is a Graduate Student in Political Science, University of California, San Diego.
 He Horowitz specializes in the study of the American judiciary.
 Specifically, he examines how judges’ political ideologies, judicial institutions, and other factors influence judicial outcomes.

 Gabriel Horton is a research associate in the Center for the Study of Democratic Institutions at Vanderbilt University.

 Marc Hooghe is a professor of political science at the University of Leuven (Belgium), and he has published mainly on participation, political attitudes and the democratic linkage between citizens and the state.